EichlerLab/smrtsv2/README.md

 SMRT-SV calls structural variants (SVs) using long reads (PacBio RS II or Sequel).
 The input is an FOFN file that lists each input file (BAX H5 or BAM) and a genome reference.
-Reads are aligned to the reference and local assemblies are done in kilobase-size overlapping windows across the genome.
+Reads are aligned to the reference and local assemblies are done in kilobase-scale overlapping windows across the genome.
 Assemblies are aligned back to the reference, and structural variants are called from them.

 Because of this approach, SMRT-SV yields both SV calls and contigs containing the SV with know breakpoints on the